randyzwitch/randyzwitch.github.io/_posts/2014-09-01-rsitecatalyst-version-1-4-release-notes.md

 category: Analytics
 tags:
   - Adobe Analytics
+  - Omniture
   - R
   - RSiteCatalyst
 ---
-It felt like it would never happen, but <a title="RSiteCatalyst CRAN" href="http://cran.r-project.org/web/packages/RSiteCatalyst/index.html" target="_blank">RSiteCatalyst v1.4</a> is now available on CRAN!
+It felt like it would never happen, but [RSiteCatalyst v1.4](http://cran.r-project.org/web/packages/RSiteCatalyst/index.html) is now available on CRAN!
 There are numerous changes in this version of the package, so unlike previous posts, there won't be any code examples.

 ## THIS VERSION IS ONE BIG BREAKING CHANGE